ashgonzales/beethoven-and-co/README.md

 ## Project Name

-Music, Maestro!
+Beethoven & Co

 ## Project Description

-This informational application allows users search up different classical composers by name, period, or by their famous works.
+This informational application allows users search up different classical composers by name, as well as browse some famous works.

 ## API and Data Sample